devops-education/Challenges-in-DevOps-Education/CONTRIBUTING.md

-# Contributing to Atrium
+# Contributing :smiley:

-Thank you very much for taking your time to contribute :smiley:
+Thank you very much for taking your time to contribute :grin:

 Following a few guidelines so that others can quickly benefit from your contribution.